mila-iqia/blocks/docs/create_your_own_brick.rst

   the children before they get initialized.
-  If the children bricks need to be initialized with the same scheme, then you should inherit your brick from :class:`.Initializable`, which automatically push the initialization schemes of your brick (provided as arguments ``weights_init`` and ``biases_init`` of the constructor) to the children bricks.
+  If the children bricks need to be initialized with the same scheme, then you should inherit your brick from :class:`.Initializable`, which automatically pushes the initialization schemes of your brick (provided as arguments ``weights_init`` and ``biases_init`` of the constructor) to the children bricks.
 * :meth:`.Brick.get_dim`: implementing this function is useful if you want